aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getKeepAlive() {#getKeepAlive--}

+<b>@deprecated.</b> Please use the 'keepAlive' property instead.
 True when the spreadsheet application should make efforts to keep the connection open.
 When false, the application should close the connection after retrieving the information.

 ```javascript
 getKeepAlive() : boolean;